rayyventura/quizz-creator/README.md

 🎯 Target: **HTML**, **CSS** and **JAVASCRIPT** (**First Teamwork**)</br>
 In which we've applied essential concepts in Front-End Development </br>
 (Such as DOM Manipulation, Responsive Design, Comunication with a Server through APIs and more)
+## How to Run
+Open your terminal and then type. $ git clone {the url to the GitHub repo} This clones the repo. cd into the new folder and type. $ npm install.
+This installs the required dependencies.
+To run the React project. $ npm start.